This short question has been haunting me for years. Until recent months, it became a torment for me.

 The most rebellious thing I have done so far is to quit my job last year without a job, and my most rebellious decision I have made so far is to continue to stay without a job right now when everyone else is urging me to find a job.
 Not going to rant much about it because I just wrote about that in my previous post.

 I left my previous job thinking that I could search for my life purpose and turn pure passion into money-making passion.
 That’s the most ideal scenario, isn’t it?
 Perfect life!
 Sometimes I wonder why am I not born with a passion to perhaps ice-skate, so I can be the next Kim Yuna.
 But the reality is that till now, I still don’t know what’s my passion.
 Or maybe I have not made up my mind or what is.
-Sure, I have some hobbies I am passionate about, but they feel quite different from being life purpose.
+Sure, I have some hobbies I am passionate about, but they feel quite different from being life purposes.
 And so I am stuck with myself.
 How should I describe myself to me now?
 Indecisive, lazy, procrastinator, perfectionist.
 Yes, I begin to think I am a perfectionist!
 Everything must be good; in Chinese there’s a saying which is 天时地利人和.
-Which means the time, place, people and etc must be align and “right” and smooth before I execute something.
+Which means the time, place, people involved and etc must be align and “right” before I execute something.

 The results?
 Me not accomplishing anything, because I started nothing.

 And then I realise, do I need to find my life purpose, right now?
 No, I don’t.